Formerly Coupled Up: Moniece Slaughter Details Relationship With Shaq And What She Did To Make Him Dump Her

 Reality TV star Moniece Slaughter has everyone’s ears after detailing her former relationship with 7′ 1″ Shaquille O’Neal.
-In a Sept.
-3 interview that has resurfaced on social media with Domenick Nati on “The Domenick Nati Radio Show,” Slaughter talked about how she caused the breakup despite enjoying their time together.
+In an interview from Sept.
+3rd that has resurfaced on social media from “The Domenick Nati Radio Show,” Slaughter talked about how she caused the breakup despite enjoying their time together.

 In the interview, Moniece was asked which celebrity she enjoyed dating the most, she replied, “Shaq.
 He’s going to kill me for that, but yeah.”